- Education and Science»

 "The success of a society is to be evaluated primarily by the freedoms that members of the society enjoy." – Amartya Sen

 Freedom is the primary goal of development; freedom is also the principal means of development.
 It is “the enhancement of freedoms that allow people to lead lives that they have reason to live”.
 Thus, development is the process of expanding human freedom.
-It also means the removal of major sources of lack of freedoms such as poverty, all types of discrimination and inequalities, neglect of public facilities, lack of economic opportunities, social exclusion, state policies that limit freedom and so on.
+It also means removal of contrary forces that restrict people’s freedoms such as poverty, all types of discrimination and inequalities, neglect of public facilities, lack of economic opportunities, social exclusion, authoritative state policies that limit freedom and so on.

 He asserts that development is enhanced by democracy and the promotion of human rights – notably freedom of the press, speech, and assembly – because they foster clean, honest and accountable governance.